The Most Common Football Injuries

 How Can Football Injuries be Prevented?

-- Warm up before practices and games.
+- Warm-up before practices and games.

 - Examine the playing field for any holes or uneven ground.

-Whether you are suffering from back issues, joint pain, or injuries resulting from any type of activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.
+Whether you are suffering from back issues, joint pain, or injuries resulting from any activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL that specialize in orthopedic rehab.

-If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045.
-Come see us!
+Finally, if you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045.